 Macular degeneration (AMD) is one of the leading causes of blindness in adults over the age of 50.

-Follow these 8 tips to prevent AMD and protect your ocular health and eyesight.
+Follow these 8 tips to lower your risk of AMD and protect your ocular health and eyesight.

 1. Quit smoking